maitreyo18/Fine-tuned-Perovs-IAP-for-Unified-Perovskite-Structure-Optimization/README.md

 (ii)./Additional_fine-tuned_IAPs/Perovskites_2025_PES_bulk+defects (trained on bulk+defect ~10,000 structures) <br>
 (iii) ./Additional_fine-tuned_IAPs/Perovskites_2025_PES_Initial_dataset (trained on the whole dataset without any sampling ~37,200 structures) <br>

 The model checkpoint saved in ./Auxiliary_model_Perovs_2025 is purely for comparison against "Perovs-IAP_finetuned_bulk+defect+surface_2025_PES" with the former trained on a wider force and stress window.
-We do not recommend for near-equilibrium energy predictions or relaxations.

 # Installation and usage